 Also, understand your target audience or readers.
 An abstract helps readers to know if the research work is related to their study and allows readers to understand your argument speedily.
 When writing your abstract, answer the following questions:

 Answering these questions will give you clear speculation and direct your abstract writing.

 Furthermore, ensure you include only relevant information in your abstract.
 Although, you should touch every aspect of your research, do not make you're abstract wordy and full of unnecessary information.
 Avoid the Use of complex and ambiguous statements to prevent getting your readers confused and your research work unnecessarily questionable.

 Also, avoid using abbreviations and acronyms that will demand a further explanation; it can distract and turn off your reader.
 Only reference sources that are present in your research work and do not reference quotes or people that are not popular or would be difficult for your reader to find.
 Tables, charts, graphs, and other graphical images should not appear in your abstract; this should be in the methodology and results in sections of the research paper.
 You can also add a ‘keywords’ section to attract your readers.
 Potential readers may encounter your research paper searching with keywords.

-Finally, get feedback from a colleague or hire a professional academic writer to proofread your research work, who will check for spelling and grammatical errors before submitting.
+Finally, get feedback from a colleague or hire a professional academic writer to proofread my essay, who will check for spelling and grammatical errors before submitting.
 Mistakes can be a turn off for your readers, and they may even think your work is substandard.